This week the news broke that Maisie Williams has been cast as Rahne Sinclair in Josh Boone’s New Mutants movie.

 That Friday in New York my amazing boyfriend died of an overdose, though I didn’t find out til Sunday night.

 “Take a taxi”, he’d say, and I’d take a cab all the way up to his apartment in Riverdale and we’d sit on the floor talking X-Men while the cats paced around us.
 Things I said showed up in the book, thrilling me.
 He kept giving me scripts.
 But I lost touch with him and everyone else once I became a daily heroin user, a year or so later.
-Pam was in trouble, on disability, heavily medicated, experimenting with cults.
+P. was in trouble too, struggling with life.

 The first Marvel editor who gave me a sample script mailed it with a letter on Marvel letterhead.
 The script opened with a splash page of a dead girl, and the letter commented explicitly on my physical appearance.
 Another (married!) editor asked me, in front of the San Diego Marriott, if he could masturbate in front of me.